inkognitro/react-app-tutorial/05-toaster.md

 Must obviously be a `ReactNode` or a string.
 I think it's also useful to let the messages disappear after 3 seconds or so.

-First, we should install the uuid package to generate some random uuids for toast messages.
+First, we should install the `uuid` package to generate some random uuids for new toast messages.
 It's always useful to have an identifier on an object:

 ```